|Web of Science

 What it is

-PsycINFO provides a lot of specialized limiters on the advanced search screen: You can limit results based on the tests performed, methodology, and population.
-These can be extremely helpful!
+PsycINFO provides a lot of specialized limiters on the advanced search screen: You can limit results based Tests & Measures, Methodology (empirical study or literature review, for example), and Population.

 Use a different row for each different concept.
 Add synonyms for concepts in a box separated by the word OR (eg: college OR university).

 If you need help coming up with terms, check out the Thesaurus.
 The link is in the upper left corner.